taixingbi/coding-test/intro.md

 For the backend, it includes three parts: REST API, Database Model, and video analysis.

  ###### REST API
- I am working on REST API.
-For backend language, I use python/Java, For the framework,  I use Django/Flask and Spring boot.
+For the backend language, I use python/Java, For the framework,  I use Django/Flask and Spring boot.

  ###### Database
- I use Mysql for relational database and MogoDB for No-sql
+ For the Database,  I use Mysql for relational database and MogoDB for No-sql

  ###### video analysis
  setup real-time dataflow using Kafka and Spark